michael-wall/http-monitor/README.md

 **Notes**

+1. The module has been tested in a standard DXP 7.3 Liferay PaaS environment, a high availability DXP 7.3 Liferay PaaS environment and a self hosted Liferay DXP 7.4 environment, all using Zulu JDK 8 for compile and runtime.
-1. All of the pages should be Public pages that allow Guest access.
+2. All of the pages should be Public pages that allow Guest access.
-2. If an instanceable widget is removed and added back to the same page it will be assigned a new instance id - e.g. the esmm part of offsetcalculatornew_INSTANCE_esmm will be different.
+3. If an instanceable widget is removed and added back to the same page it will be assigned a new instance id - e.g. the esmm part of offsetcalculatornew_INSTANCE_esmm will be different.
-3. Ensure the Gogo shell command is run in the newly provisioned Liferay PaaS Liferay service shells and not the old Liferay services that are to be terminated after a Liferay PaaS build deployment completes.
+4. Ensure the Gogo shell command is run in the newly provisioned Liferay PaaS Liferay service shells and not the old Liferay services that are to be terminated after a Liferay PaaS build deployment completes.
-4. Ensure the connect and readout timeout values are not too low.
+5. Ensure the connect and readout timeout values are not too low.
 The Liferay service's various caches will be empty after a Liferay PaaS build deployment.
 This can mean that each page is slower to load than normal on each Liferay service instance for the first page load after a Liferay PaaS build deployment.